rdsea/sys4bigml/tutorials/edgemodelop/README.md

 ## Open question for studies
 * How can you measure the quality of ML service and system performance on the edge?
 * How would you detect the quality of data that can influence the serving at near-real time?
+If you need to implement data cleaning and other data quality check for the serving, what would do you?
 * Can you identify a scenario for backup and restore service when failure occur on edge?
 * Proposed a scenario for elastic, dynamic, collaborative, resource specific, multiple ML applications serving on edge cluster?